cbochs/portal.nvim/README.md

     ---@type "debug" | "info" | "warn" | "error"
     log_level = "warn",

+    -- stylua: ignore
     ---The base filter that is applied to every search.
-    ---@type Portal.Predicate
+    ---@type Portal.SearchPredicate
     filter = function(v) return vim.api.nvim_buf_is_valid(v.buffer) end,

-    ---The maximum number of results that can be returned when no query is given.
+    ---The maximum number of results that can be returned.
     ---@type integer
     max_results = 4,